 8. Once the case details are open, you will be able to see the dispute in question (in this case an incorrectly uploaded token submission on the Token Curated List) which presents the evidence from both parties.

 On the left side, we see the evidence of the submitter and on the right, the evidence of the challenger.
 Here we can also see a broken image link where the token logo should be.
 The challenger has specified this in their evidence as seen in the popup below.

 9. After the evidence period of two days passes (this is the period in which both challenger and submitter can submit evidence) you will be able to vote on the case.

 Before you vote, review the policies carefully.

 Jurors can also refuse to arbitrate in the case of illegal, immoral or similar content in the case or evidence.

-10. At this stage, there is the potential for appeals but we'll cover that in a future post.
+10. At this stage, there is the potential for appeals.
+For more info on appeals read this post.

 Why would you want to be a juror?

 Well, all jurors will have staked Pinakion (PNK) Kleros’ native token in order to both potentially be drawn as a juror and gain a share of the deposited stake from voting coherently.